Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class3/README.md

 and we want the shell to look for these installed tools in this directory.

-For this, We will save the full path to these tools in an environment variable PATH.
+For this, We will save the full path to these tools in an our PATH variable.

 > ***i.
 Make a backup copy of bashrc file in case something goes wrong.***